emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

                                                                Code is written once, but it is read many times.
                                                                Make reading the code easy, save the time.

 You are forced to understand the program using the debugger.
-This violates of the Primary Technical Imperative of
+This violates the Primary Technical Imperative of
                                                                software development "Managing complexity".
                                                                Don't ask the author to improve the code quality, because he can't to do it.
                                                                Introduce a Collaborative Development Practice to share experience: